Thursday 18 July 2019

 Hercules Balmoral 1975 AW variable gear hub, by comparison with a Dynohub;

-• Put grease in the grove around the bearing to form a water seal, I have put the grease in the nut but not in the bearing side yet.
+• Put grease in the labyrinth's grove around the bearing to form a water seal, I have put the grease in the nut but not in the bearing side yet.

 Another AW dated 1985 did not run or change speed smoothly until it had been oiled regularly for a year or so.
 During that time black muck came out of the hub.
 When I opened the hub two years later the hub was clean inside but there was a detached pawl spring (high-speed freewheel), I made another with some success from a strand of brake cable but it is better to buy another spring.
-(I have obtained another from a bike shop)

 A thin grease is used and every moving part of the hub must be disassembled and all moving surfaces greased.
 The hub will not work if a thicker grease is used because the pawl springs are very light and the pawls will stick.